 The student dashboard provides students a snapshot of their own performance statistics which allows them to track growth.

-The game area allows students to use earned game time to play a keyboarding specific game; game play time is earned based on how long the student spends practicing on the keyboard.
-Games are pedagogical and require the typing of words, as they appear on the screen, to successfully navigate the game.
+The game area allows students to use earned game time to play a keyboarding specific game.
+Games are pedagogical and require the typing of words as they appear on the screen to successfully navigate the game.
+Game play time is earned based on how long the student spends practicing on the keyboard.

 - For every 30 minutes of practice, students will unlock 6 minutes of game play.